How to Write Sales Emails People Actually Like

 “To sell well is to convince someone to part with resources — not to deprive that person, but to leave [them] better off in the end.”

-Daniel Pink’s thesis in his book To Sell Is Human reminds us that sales doesn’t have to be an expedient.
+Daniel Pink’s thesis in his book To Sell Is Human reminds us that sales doesn’t have to feel transactional.

-Instead, persuasion can be an act of positive change, an experience that connects people to goods, services, or knowledge that actually improve their lives.
+Persuasion can instead be an act of positive change — connecting people with goods, services, or knowledge that genuinely improve their lives.

-Sure, you might get a few more conversions each month because you broke down a few people in your database, but you won’t be building any type of relationship with your audience.
+You might squeeze out a few extra conversions by blasting your database, but you won’t build any lasting relationship with your audience.

-That’s a universal principle of data-driven marketing, but since email remains one of the best (if not the best) mediums for selling, this article focuses on how to write sales emails people actually like.
+This is a core principle of data-driven marketing.
+Because email remains one of the most effective channels for selling, this article focuses on how to write sales emails people genuinely like.

 Get to Know Your Audience (Like, For Real)

 Relevance is persuasive.
-That’s a fundamental, unalterable truth about sales and marketing.
+That’s a fundamental truth of sales and marketing.

-The antidote to spam is research.
-The more you know about your audience, the better you’re able to attune your messaging to your audience’s day-to-day reality.
-And the more in tune you are with your audience, the more likely they are to buy from you.
+The antidote is research.
+The better you understand your audience’s day-to-day reality, the more precisely you can tailor your messaging — and the more likely they are to buy.

 Fears, Challenges, and Outcomes